tensorflow/tfjs-models/body-segmentation/src/selfie_segmentation_tfjs/README.md

-Pass in `bodySegmentation.SupportedModels.MediaPipeSelfieSegmentation` from the `bodySegmentation.SupportedModel` enum list along with a `segmenterConfig` to the `createDetector` method to load and initialize the model.
+Pass in `bodySegmentation.SupportedModels.MediaPipeSelfieSegmentation` from the `bodySegmentation.SupportedModel` enum list along with a `segmenterConfig` to the `createSegmenter` method to load and initialize the model.

 `segmenterConfig` is an object that defines MediaPipeSelfieSegmentation specific configurations for `MediaPipeSelfieSegmentationTfjsModelConfig`: